Tynker-Computer-Vision/TNK-M9-PRO-C67-SAS-BP/SA2/tutorial.md

 Follow the given steps to complete this activity:

-1. Alternate the color of the higlighting box for ball
+1. Detect sports ball

 * Open the main.py file.

-* Check if the classIds of the labels is equal to sports ball.
+* Check if the `classIds` of the labels is equal to `sports ball`.

     `if labels[classIds[i]] == "sports ball":`